graphql/defer-stream-wg/agendas/2025/02-Feb/20-incremental-delivery-wg-february-2025.md

 | This is an open meeting: To attend, edit and PR this file.
 (Edit: ✎ above, or press "e") |
 | ---------------------------------------------------------------------------------------- |

-# Incremental Delivery WG — January 2025
+# Incremental Delivery WG — February 20 2025

 To read about the purpose of this subcommittee, please see [the README](../../README.md).